liferay-design/liferay.design/src/markdown/articles/2020/multicultural-design-teams.md

 publish: false
 ---

-Communication is one of the most important core skills a designer should have and improve throughout its career.
+_Communication is one of the most important core skills a designer should have and improve throughout its career.
 It is not only about talking more, at the right moment, or writing more.
-It is also about understanding the cultural differences you and your mates have.
+It is also about understanding the cultural differences you and your mates have._

+## A Feedback Framework by Tom Censani

 [Tom Censani](https://twitter.com/tomterrific), Director of Product Design at Eventbrite, walked over the different ways of giving and receiving feedback on his talk at Design At Scale meetup in Madrid.
 Some of the highlights from this talk are: